 Provision is obtained either by negotiating a grant of provision with the estate’s representatives, or by order of the court.

 You will need to demonstrate that you have a financial need for provision from the estate (“Need”), and that inadequate provision was made for you in the Will (“Inadequacy”).

 Like most areas of law, the demonstration and ultimate determination of need and inadequacy is a complicated process that calls for a close analysis of all of relevant circumstances, on a case by case basis.

-Generally, to demonstrate need, you will be required to produce evidence that show that you have one of more of the following circumstances:
+Generally, to demonstrate need, you will be required to produce evidence that shows that you have one or more of the following circumstances:

 Once need has been demonstrated, you must establish inadequacy by showing that you have not been included in a Will, or one or more of the following:

 Our team can expertly assess your situation and help you determine if you’re entitled to further provision.
 We can also help you negotiate that provision, either with the estate’s representatives or at court, and give you a better chance of success.